Khoi-Nguyen-Xuan/Arknight-analysis-with-R/README.md

 Boxplots are implemented to compare the qualitative variables (base, elite_1, elite_2, max) among all eight class of operators.

 <h4>1.
 Base health comparison </h4>
-I reorder the order of class regarding to their base_hp, so that the pattern is easier to recognized.
+I reorder the order of 8 classes regarding to their mean base_hp, thus the pattern is easier to recognized.

 ```r
 ggplot(df, aes(x = reorder(class,base_hp,mean), y = base_hp))+